 The steps to respond to a bicycle-pedestrian accident are much like those used to respond to an ordinary car accident.
 The first step is to take stock of everyone’s injuries and call for medical attention if necessary.
 Once that has been accomplished, it is important for the parties to exchange contact information and insurance details.
 The parties should also alert the police to file a report about the accident.

 One of the largest differences between bicycle-pedestrian accidents and standard traffic accidents is their propensity to become hit-and-runs.
 Many cyclists do not understand that they have to remain at the scene of an accident like a motorist would, and even some of the ones who do know, choose not to.
 This can become even more complicated by the fact that most riders do not have license plates on their bikes, which makes them more difficult to identify.
 In these sorts of situations, the best option is to record as much detail about the cyclist as possible, maybe even speaking to witnesses to get more information, and then reporting the incident to the police along with the description.

 If you were recently injured in a bicycle-pedestrian accident, contact a lawyer to find out how they can help.
-They can schedule a free case evaluation with a skilled personal injury lawyer in Des Moines, IA and determine what kind of financial compensation you may be entitled to.
+They can schedule a free case evaluation with a skilled personal injury lawyer Des Moines, IA residents recommend and determine what kind of financial compensation you may be entitled to.
 Call a law office today.

 Thanks to Johnston Martineau, LLP for their insight into personal injury claims and bicycle and pedestrian accident injuries.